BlueGibbs/jethro-pmm/README.md

 At the moment I'm just playing around with SSO (Focused on OAuth/OIDC, but will consider SAML if there's enough interest).
 I trying to keep my changes as limited in scope as possible so they can eventually be rolled back into the original project.

 That said, I really, really, *really* want a full API and potetially the capacity to interact with other systems for provisioning (SCIM?
-Maybe something to support custom RESTful calls?)
+Maybe something to support custom RESTful calls?).
+Me, personally, I want to feed a self hosted IdP like [Authentic](https://github.com/goauthentik/authentik) or [Keycloak](https://www.keycloak.org/) in support of a range of community services for my local church.

 # Jethro Pastoral Ministry Manager